aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/change-text-in-a-table/_index.md

 ﻿---
-title: Change Text in a Table
+title: Change Text in a Table – Aspose.Words for .NET
+articleTitle: Change Text in a Table
+linktitle: Change Text in a Table
 description: "Aspose.Words for .NET allows you to change text in a table easily and fast instead of using Open XML SDK."
 type: docs
 weight: 110